HouseEngine is a plug-in that generates new melodies, basslines, hooks, and riffs from your MIDI chord progressions automatically.

 To load a chord progression:

 HouseEngine contains several chord progression generator algorithms.
-Simply click on "Generate chord progression" on the starting page and choose a fitting algorithm.
+Simply click "Generate chord progression" on the starting page and choose a fitting algorithm.

 As soon as you import a chord progression, HouseEngine generates a list of presets for you.
 Select a preset, then press play in your DAW for a preview.